LukaszKontowski/ticketBookingApp/README.md

 3) Get all App's sourcecode from my github.
 You might do it in your command line:
 git clone https://github.com/LukaszKontowski/ticketBookingApp.git

-4) In command line (terminal) change directory into ticket booking app's root directory and switch to dev:
+4) In command line (terminal) change directory into ticket booking app's root directory:
 cd ./ticketbookingapp
-git checkout dev

 5) Make sure you can execute the run-scripts and then execute run.sh to build and run this app:
 chmod 777 ./curlScripts/properBooking.sh